-φ Grades with this designation are not calculated in the student's cumulative grade point average but are included in the calculation of the quantitative standards of satisfactory academic progress.
+Grades with this designation are not included in the student's cumulative grade point average or the calculation of the quantitative standards of satisfactory academic progress.

 All LPN (Practical Nursing) prefixes, the minimum passing grade is "C." Students averaging below 73 will receive a grade of "F" for the course.